mworion/MountWizzard4/README.rst

 (see: https://ascom-standards.org/Developer/Alpaca.htm) in the next step as well.
 In addition an online connection is used for some services which might be very helpful.

-It is recommended to use mount firmware 2.16 or later as some of the functions don't work with older firmware versions.
+It is recommended to use mount firmware 2.16 (ideally 2.16.11) or later as some of the functions don't work with older firmware versions.

 Documentation
 -------------